-With Social Media rapidly taking precedence over most online platforms, email is the often forgotten son of the digital marketing age, so what is the real effectiveness of email marketing?
+With Social Media rapidly taking precedence over most online platforms, email is the often forgotten son of the digital marketing age, so what is the effectiveness of email marketing, really?

 As the world truly begins to embrace digital marketing – the marketing of goods and services online – and the way in which people consume information, shop, and communicate ever changes, so too do trends in the way businesses use digital platforms.

 Currently, for example, businesses are flocking to Social Media to enhance the value of their brand, and increase customer engagement.

 Whilst this is, of course, a wonderful thing and something to be encouraged, it can be all too easy – especially for small businesses with small marketing teams – to neglect other digital marketing platforms at their disposal, in order to focus on just one.

 Too often, that neglected platform is email.

 However, here at Webkick, we genuinely believe in the effectiveness of email marketing; not only to raise awareness of your brand, and drive sales through your website, but also to keep customers warm to your business.